viserionwick/artaist/README.md

 }
 ```

-Parallel processing is restricted due to the Artaist API's limitation on handling concurrent requests.
+This response is from the Artaist's API when `await Promise.all(requests)` is used for parallel processing.
+It is restricted due to the Artaist API's limitation on handling concurrent requests.
 However, a rate limiter has been implemented to facilitate sequential processing.
 If you wish to enable concurrent requests, you can adjust or remove this limiter as needed.

 ```typescript
 const limit = pLimit(1); // Disable for parallel production.